Namra629/Kubernetes-Cluster-Setup/README.md

 3. As a regular user,  run the scripts of the respective nodes on each node present in the github repository.

+          # Make them executable first

+           chmod +x master.sh

+           # Then run them.

+            ./master.sh
+    and likeways on worker node.

-4. The master node will be in NotReady state at this time.
+5. The master node will be in NotReady state at this time.
 On master node , run the commands that appear after running the script.

            #Run these as a regular user.